-Mode of nutrition can differ as according to the type of protist. eukaryotic algae are autotrophic, but in some groups the pigments are absent.
+Mode of nutrition can differ as according to the type of protist.
+Most eukaryotic algae are autotrophic, but in some groups the pigments are absent.
 Other protists are heterotrophic, and might have phagotrophy, osmotrophy, saprotrophy or parasitism type of mode of nutrition.
 Some are mixotrophic.
 Some protists that do not have/lost chloroplasts/mitochondria have endosymbiontic relationship with other bacteria/algae.
-For Paramecium bursaria and Paulinella, example, chloroplast İS absent in are with green alga (Zoochlorella) in endosymbiontic relationship and cyanobacterium respectively.
+For example, chloroplast is absent in Paramecium bursaria and Paulinella, are endosymbiontic relationship with alga (Zoochlorella) in green and cvanobacterium respectively.